Steampunk1453/store-checkout-service/README.md

     User Name: sa

     Without password

+* Security:

+    Service uses JWT and Spring Security for user authentication and endpoints securing

+    With swagger:

+    Endpoint: /api/users {POST} Save user with password

+    Endpoint: /login {POST} Login with the previous user and password in the response header copy authorization bearer:
+    (Bearer XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX) and paste it in Authorize button in value field and press Authorize

+    After the next requests to the endpoints enabled for this user will be available

 * Notes:

-  Service has not security because it is only accessible by the client

   Project will be deployed with Docker and Kubernetes

-  To prevent the service from being accessible from outside only service client is going to put in Ingress configuration
+  To prevent the service from being accessible from outside you can put it in Ingress configuration

   https://kubernetes.io/docs/concepts/services-networking/ingress/